ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolParameterSetFactory.rst

 ICalculationToolParameterSetFactory
 ===================================

-.. py:class:: ICalculationToolParameterSetFactory
+.. py:class:: ansys.stk.core.vgt.ICalculationToolParameterSetFactory

    object

    The factory is used to create instances of available parameter set types.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ICalculationToolParameterSetFactory

 Overview
 --------